goncaloalcobia/Julia_Vs_Python_for_CFD/README.md

 - **Python + NumPy** (without Numba), and
 - **Julia**

-…solving the classical **2D lid-driven cavity** problem in incompressible laminar flow.
+solving the classical **2D lid-driven cavity** problem in incompressible laminar flow.
 Both implementations were kept **as equivalent as possible** in mathematics, discretization, and boundary conditions.

 ---